dummy-ilh/MINE/Product Sense/AB-testing/Chapter_13_Ratio_Metrics_Delta_Method.md

 **Q: What's a practical, assumption-free alternative to the delta method when the ratio's denominator is close to zero or highly skewed?**
 A: Bootstrap resampling — repeatedly resample your randomization units (e.g., users) with replacement, recompute the pooled ratio on each resample, and use the empirical distribution of those resampled ratios to estimate variance/confidence intervals directly.
 It's more computationally expensive than the closed-form delta method, but it naturally captures the numerator-denominator covariance and doesn't rely on the delta method's linear (Taylor-expansion) approximation, which can break down for small or skewed denominators.

+**Q: Why can't you just use the standard "variance of a mean" formula on a ratio metric like clicks-per-session?**
+A: Because that formula assumes only one thing is random.
+A ratio has two random parts — numerator and denominator — and if you ignore that they move together (covariance), you get the wrong answer.
+Picture the seesaw in Section 2: both sides are moving, and how they move *together* determines how much the ratio itself actually wobbles.

+**Q: If numerator and denominator are positively correlated, does ignoring that make your test too conservative or too aggressive?**
+A: Too conservative.
+Positive correlation means the two sides partially cancel out (Section 5), so the true variance is smaller than naive math suggests.
+Ignoring the covariance term inflates your estimated variance, widens your confidence interval more than necessary, and can cause you to miss a real effect.
+This is exactly what happened in both worked examples (2x and ~2.7x too large).

+**Q: When would ignoring covariance make you *falsely* confident instead?**
+A: Only when numerator and denominator are negatively correlated — rarer, but it happens (e.g., users who visit more often convert at a lower rate each time, due to habituation).
+In that case the "moving together" correction goes the other way, and skipping it makes your variance estimate too small — narrower confidence interval, higher chance of a false "significant" result.

+**Q: A junior analyst averages each user's own clicks/impressions ratio and runs a t-test on those averages.
+What's wrong?**
+A: Two separate things could be wrong.
+First (Mistake #1, Section 3): if they're averaging individual per-user ratios rather than pooling total clicks / total impressions, they're giving equal weight to a user with 1 impression and a user with 1,000 impressions, even though the second is a far more reliable estimate.
+Second (Mistake #2, this whole chapter): even after pooling correctly, a standard t-test's variance formula doesn't know to account for the covariance between clicks and impressions — you need the Delta Method (or bootstrap) for that part.

+**Q: What do you do when the Delta Method's approximation seems unreliable?**
+A: Switch to bootstrap (Section 9) — resample your randomization units with replacement, recompute the pooled ratio each time, and read the variance directly off the spread of resampled ratios.
+It's more expensive computationally but makes no linear-approximation assumption, so it holds up better when denominators are near zero or the data is heavily skewed.

 ---

 ## 11. L5-Differentiating Talking Points